siphosethu1998/siphosethushumani/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About project
+This is my personal website that showcases my skills, services, project that I have worked on, etc.

 ## Tech stack
 - React
 - Tailwindcss
+- Fontawesome icons

 ## Available Scripts